JorMerr/Election_Analysis/README.md

 3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.
+## Overview of Election Audit
+The purpose of this project is to provide a clear and accurate summary of the results of a recent local congressional election for the Colorado Board of Elections.
+The desired outcome of the analysis, as stated by the Colorado Board of Elections is as follows:
+  - Determine the total number of votes cast in the election.
+  - Determine the list of all candidates who received votes.
+    - For each candidate:
+      - List the total number of votes received.
+      - List the percentage of votes received.
+  - List the winner of the election by popular vote, including their vote percentage and number of votes received.
+Additionally, the Colorado Board of Elections requested the following data summary regarding the Counties involved in the election:
+  - The list of Counties in the election.
+  - Each County's total number of votes cast.
+  - Each County's percentage of total votes cast.
+  - List the County with the largest voter turnout.

 ## Resources
+The analysis includes script which was built using the following:
 - Data Source: election_results.csv
 - Software: Python 3.7.6, Visual Studio Code, 1.65.2
+It is recommended that the script be executed using the same Software as indicated, otherwise the analyst may encounter unexpected errors.

 ## Election Audit Results